A great many people think they are thinking when they are merely rearranging their prejudices.

 — David Bohm

 I’ve heard it said that when we label something we’ve already lost it.
-Our mind closes around the label, and in our rush to apprehend something its true essence and much of its vastness escapes us.
+Our mind closes around the label, and in our rush to apprehend it, it escapes us.
 Perhaps we should reconsider such common assertions as “It is a tree,” and choose instead to say “It is called a tree” … or a “cat” … or even

 “I am called Michelle.”
 Recently during a brief (unsolicited) encounter with a psychic I was told that I am, or have been, a Japanese man.

 Falling in and out of white